FSView & Florida Flambeau: History

 The Flambeau continued in this tradition until 1971, when it became independent from the university.
 Then, in 1992, its main rival, the privately owned FSView, challenged the Flambeaus audience.
 Many students, angered by what they considered to be biased reporting, spoke out against the Flambeau.
 From these protests a group of students decided to begin their own "non-biased" newspaper, and started the FSView.
 FSU alumnus and Seminole Boosters Executive Director Charlie Barnes created the idea for the name, short for the Florida State View.
 The FSView co-founded by John Piemonte, who handled ad sales and administrative functions and John Webb who handled editorial/publishing and technical areas came as an alternative to the Flambeau, which had come under criticism by some university and student leaders as being harshly critical of Greek life in fraternities and sororities.
 Rich Templin, the Florida State University Student Senate President in the mid-1990s, had this to say to The Chronicle of Higher Education about the emergence of the FSView:

 "It was a coordinated campaign to eliminate the one critical voice on campus."

 Templin continued to speak to the Chronicle, though the article did not quote him verbatim:

 The Flambeau was run out of business by the Greek organizations and other student leaders, along with university administrators, who hoped to do away with its investigative reporting and critical coverage, [Templin said].

 Due to financial difficulties, in January of 1998 the Florida Flambeau stopped printing.
 Six months later, the FSView purchased the Florida Flambeau in order to save the publications 83-year-old history and name, and the two combined to become officially known as the FSView & Florida Flambeau.

 On August 3, 2006, it was reported that Gannett, the owner of USA Today and the local Tallahassee paper, Tallahassee Democrat, had acquired the FSView & Florida Flambeau, although, according to the deal, the college paper would remain "student-run".

 In 2014, during the Strozier Library shooting, FSView & Florida Flambeau reporters were amongst the first on-scene and led coverage of the event.

+In the Fall of 2025, it was announced that after 110 years the FSView & Florida Flambeau would stop producing a printed edition and transition to being fully online.

 Current operations

 The FSView & Florida Flambeau publishes weekly on Mondays during fall and spring semesters following Florida State University's academic calendar.
 (No issues are released during summer, spring or winter breaks, for example.)

 Editorial content within the FSView & Florida Flambeau conforms to loose Associated Press Stylebook standards, with limited variation.

 The current circulation estimate of the paper is around 25,000.
-According to the Florida Press Association, the FSView must have been between 10,000–29,999 in 2006 to win one of its classified awards (see "Awards and Honors" section below).
+According to the Florida Press Association, the FSView must have been between 10,000 and 29,999 in 2006 to win one of its classified awards (see "Awards and Honors" section below).

 The FSView & Florida Flambeau is an affiliate of UWIRE, which distributes and promotes its content to their network.